CANopenNode/CanOpenSTM32/README.md

   for(;;)
   {
     //Reflect CANopenStatus on LEDs
-    //Review the hardware configuration to control the leds.
+    //Review the hardware configuration to control the LEDs.
 Test is for STM32H735G-DK board
     //that turns on the LED when pin is set to low (ergo negation) HAL_GPIO_WritePin(LED1_GPIO_Port, LED1_Pin, !canOpenNodeSTM32.outStatusLEDGreen);
     HAL_GPIO_WritePin(LED2_GPIO_Port, LED2_Pin, !canOpenNodeSTM32.outStatusLEDRed);